-A client of mine, an M&A banker, had just finished a large project and was ready to jump into the job market.
-This deal was massive and really increased his “value” amongst potential hirers.
+A client of mine, an ambitious M&A banker, had just finished a large deal and was ready to jump into the job market.
+This deal he just completed was massive and really increased his “value” amongst potential hirers.
 He was overwhelmed with excitement, already making plans for which bulge bracket bank he wanted to join.

 “Awesome move.
 What’s your plan for tying this deal into your CV”

-I looked up from my iPhone, eyebrows raised.
+I looked up from my phone, eyebrows raised.
 In my head I was thinking, “Dude.
 Are you kidding me right now?”

-Burying your most important career accomplishment in a “new section” on your CV would be disaster.
+Burying your most important career accomplishment in a “list” on your CV would be disaster.
 No recruiter has the time to study your profile to “hunt” for your best accomplishments.
 You need to present it up front, in a neat story for them to gobble up and remember.

 Over the next 20 minutes I told my client story after story on how important it is to present your best career accomplishments up front, giving examples of my previous clients who had 10x their interview call rates by re-crafting the narrative in their CV.